 Brian Reynolds

-Brian Reynolds is a Founding Partner and Land Broker with Ironhorse Land Company, bringing more than two decades of experience in agricultural business, farm management, and real estate sales.
-Licensed in Nebraska, Kansas, and South Dakota, Brian is known for his integrity, work ethic, and consistent results serving landowners, investors, and agricultural producers across the Midwest.
+Brian Reynolds is a Founding Partner, Land Broker, and Chief People Officer at Ironhorse Land Company, bringing more than two decades of experience in agricultural business, farm management, and real estate sales.
+Licensed in Nebraska, Kansas, and South Dakota, Brian has built a reputation on integrity, work ethic, and consistent results for landowners, investors, and agricultural producers across the Midwest.

-Brian’s background is firmly rooted in agriculture.
+Brian’s background is rooted in agriculture.
 He has pursued advanced education in real estate, agronomy, animal pharmaceuticals, appraisal, farm management, and range management.
-Combined with hands-on experience working alongside producers during planting and harvest, as well as owning and operating his own cow-calf operation, Brian understands land from the ground up.
-He knows what drives productivity, profitability, and long-term value in farm and ranch operations.
+He has spent years working alongside producers during planting and harvest, and has owned and operated his own cow-calf operation.
+That matters.
+He understands what drives production, what impacts profitability, and where long-term value is created or lost on a piece of ground.

-Brian is a member of the REALTORS® Land Institute.
-He is driven by a commitment to help clients make informed, confident decisions about their land assets.
-His practical expertise, professionalism, and client-first approach reflect the standard Ironhorse Land Company is built on.
+Brian is a member of the REALTORS Land Institute and is driven by a commitment to help clients make informed, confident decisions about their land.
+His practical expertise, steady approach, and client-first mindset reflect the standard Ironhorse Land Company is built on.

 View My Listings